quovadis-btp/btp-automation/btp-context/readme.md

   * Location and data center transparency
   * Intrinsic failover between runtime and provider contexts

+<h3 id="other-benefits">1.5 Other benefits</h3>

- ### This approach seems to offer several benefits:
+This approach seems to offer several benefits:

   * Simplified Management: By centralizing core services in a provider context, you reduce the complexity of individual Kyma clusters.
   * Resource Efficiency: "Depleted" environments likely consume fewer resources, potentially reducing costs.